Quantum Enhancement of Thermalization

-for the site populations.
-Here, $W_0$ is the Wigner function of the initial state \eqref{eq:CS}, given by a Gaussian in phase space, and $\Phi(p,q;t)$ denotes the Hamiltonian flow starting from the initial phase-space point $(p, q)$ sampled according to $W_0$.
-The sampling over several trajectories of different energies (we used $10^5{\sim}10^6$ trajectories in our simulations) washes out any behavior associated with atypical solutions, \emph{e.g.}~breathers \cite{flach1998discrete, *rumpf2008transition, *mithun2018weakly}, whose number is much smaller than that of the generic ``thermalizing'' trajectories in the regimes considered here.
+which is the truncated Wigner approximation for the site populations \cite{steel1998dynamical}.
+Here, $W_0$ is the Wigner function of the initial state \eqref{eq:CS}, given by a Gaussian in $2L$-dimensional phase space, and $\Phi(\boldsymbol{p},\boldsymbol{q};t)$ denotes the Hamiltonian flow of \eqref{eq:GP_hamiltonian} starting from the initial phase-space point $(\boldsymbol{p}, \boldsymbol{q})$, which is sampled according to $W_0$.
+Sampling over several mean-field trajectories of different energies (we used $10^5{\sim}10^6$ trajectories in our simulations) washes out any behavior associated with atypical solutions, \emph{e.g.}~breathers \cite{flach1998discrete, *rumpf2008transition, *mithun2018weakly}, whose number is much smaller than that of the generic ``thermalizing'' trajectories in the regimes considered here.

-Figure~\ref{fig:fig1} demonstrates QET in the MI regime, for $J/U{=}0.25$.
-We consider here a coherent state \eqref{eq:CS} where the populations $n_1,\ldots,n_L$ are chosen as random numbers, drawn from a uniform distribution, such that their sum yields the total mean population $N{=}10$ in Fig.~\ref{fig:fig1}(a-d) and $N{=}11$ in Fig.~\ref{fig:fig1}(e).
-As can be seen in Fig.~\ref{fig:fig1}(b), quantum and classical time evolutions of this random Glauber state, governed by the Hamiltonians \eqref{eq:BH_hamiltonian} and \eqref{eq:GP_hamiltonian}, respectively, eventually yield equipartition in the site populations, but on very different time scales: while the quantum calculations reach and stabilize at the thermal average of $N/L$ particles per site at about $t \sim 100/U$, their classical analogues will require times at least one order of magnitude longer in order to reach this equilibrium.
+Figure~\ref{fig:fig1} demonstrates QET in the regime of strong interactions, with $J/U{=}0.25$.
+We consider here a coherent state \eqref{eq:CS} where the populations $n_1,\ldots,n_L$ are chosen as random numbers drawn from a uniform distribution, such that their sum yields the total mean population $N{=}10$ in Fig.~\ref{fig:fig1}(a-d) and $N{=}11$ in Fig.~\ref{fig:fig1}(e).
+As can be seen in Fig.~\ref{fig:fig1}(b), quantum and classical time evolutions eventually yield equipartition in the site populations, but on very different time scales: while the quantum calculations reach and stabilize at the thermal average of $N/L$ particles per site at about $t \sim 100/U$, their classical analogues will require times at least one order of magnitude longer in order to reach equilibrium.
 To facilitate comparisons, we express the deviation from thermal equilibrium more quantitatively through the variance

-of the site populations with respect to their equilibrium values, the latter being given by $\bar{n}_j{=}N / L$ for a perfectly homogeneous lattice.
+of the site populations with respect to their equilibrium values, namely $\bar{n}_j{=}N / L$ for a perfectly homogeneous lattice.
 As is seen in Figs.~\ref{fig:fig1}(c)--(e), QET is most clearly rendered in terms of this variance.
 It prevails for large system sizes (Fig.~\ref{fig:fig1}(d)) while it becomes less pronounced for smaller lattices with increased average site populations (Fig.~\ref{fig:fig1}(e) where the system is more semiclassical due to the larger $N/L$ ratio).